Seldszar/cuic/README.md

 # cuic

-A visual widget for pseudo-randomly generating fake tweet highlights.
+A visual widget for generating pseudo-random fake tweet highlights.

 ## Table of Contents